einsmein/HSF-prep/solution2.md

 ```

 This approach does not perform very well.
 From rough execution time measurement, it takes as long as the previous approach.
-This could be due to more operation loads in the loop even though there is only one loop with N iteration.
+This could be due to more operation loads in the loop and the fact that it performs vectorized operation on an array (not a single value like in the previous method.

 ## Baby Step Revisit: Divided Vectorized Functions